Practical Magic: Music

-Composer Michael Nyman's score to the movie was abruptly replaced with music by Alan Silvestri for the theatrical release.
+Composer Michael Nyman's score to the film was abruptly replaced with music by Alan Silvestri for the theatrical release.
 This last-minute change resulted in the release of two soundtracks, although as primarily a compilation album only the two tracks of newly created material were changed.
 A 50-track demo (the last two tracks being "Convening the Coven" and "Maria Owens") of Nyman's score has been circulating among fans as a bootleg.
 The complete Nyman score runs 62:30 and contains music that would later appear, in altered form, in Ravenous and The Actors, as well as a bit of his stepwise chord progression theme from Out of the Ruins/String Quartet No. 3/Carrington/The End of the Affair/The Claim.
-"Convening the Coven", though not "Maria Owens," was subsequently reissued on The Very Best of Michael Nyman: Film Music 1980–2001, and music that uses material related to this piece has not been used elsewhere.
+"Convening the Coven", though not "Maria Owens", was subsequently reissued on The Very Best of Michael Nyman: Film Music 1980–2001, and music that uses material related to this piece has not been used elsewhere.
 "Convening the Coven" became "City of Turin" on The Glare.

-Singer Stevie Nicks headlined the soundtrack's published advertisements, promoting her song "If You Ever Did Believe" and a new recording of her song "Crystal," both featuring Sheryl Crow on back-up vocals.
+Singer Stevie Nicks headlined the soundtrack's published advertisements, promoting her song "If You Ever Did Believe" and a new recording of her song "Crystal", both featuring Sheryl Crow on back-up vocals.